-- 1. Wear the school uniform and ID properly at all times. - 2.
+- 1. Wear school ID properly at all times - 2.
 Greet or acknowledge school authorities, teachers and personnel as well as guests and fellow students. - 3.
 Dispose trash in the garbage cans.
-Take the initiative to pick up litter and dispose them properly. - Bring your valuables wherever you go.
+Take the initiative to pick up litter and dispose them properly. - 4.
+Bring your valuables wherever you go.
 Bags and other school things must not be left unattended.